RossMathew/developer-rig/docs/MacLocal.md

 # Mac Quick-start to Hello World with Developer Rig in Local Mode

-Take these steps to get Hello World running in Local Mode in the Rig.
+Follow these steps to get Hello World running in Local Mode in the Rig.
 This guide assumes you have either cloned the Rig from [GitHub](/twitchdev/developer-rig) or downloaded the Zip file from [Twitch](https://dev.twitch.tv).

 The `./scripts/run` script will first run scripts to install and configure the Developer Rig before running it.
 If the Developer Rig is already installed and configured, running these two scripts will have no effect.